Kingxukai/linux/Documentation/userspace-api/netlink/genetlink-legacy.rst

 Globals
 -------

-Attributes listed directly at the root level of the spec file.
+Attributes listed directly at the woke root level of the woke spec file.

 version
 ~~~~~~~